jasonrowsell/thermostat/README.md

-# Thermostat
+# Thermostat and Weather App

-Thermostat app built with JavaScript, TDD using Jasmine.
+Thermostat and Weather app built with JavaScript, TDD using Jasmine.
 The app is built based on these given [requirements.](requirements.md)

 ![Weather](./public/images/weather.gif)